 The ECC-Opto-10 test cell is an advanced next generation battery test cell.
-It is designed for operando characterization of electrodes using optical methods such as light microscopy or Raman spectroscopy in reflection mode.
+It is designed for operando characterization of electrodes using light microscopy, Raman spectroscopy or XRD in reflection mode.

 A newly developed sealing concept utilizing laser-welded glass-to-metal electrode feedthroughs and foil seals substantially increases cycle stability compared to the previous generation.
 The much more compact and low profile design allows use under a wide range of microscopes.
 We further optimized the cell design for easy assembly.
 Dedicated sample holders for side-by-side and face-to-face arrangements of electrodes vastly improve the handling.

 The ECC-Opto-10 is connected to the battery tester via 2 mm cell cable with banana plugs.
 It can be used with the PAT-Tester-x-8 as well as potentiostats and battery testers from third-party manufacturers.

 High cycling stability due to improved sealing conceptDedicated sample holders for side-by-side and face-to-face electrode arrangements available Fast assembly and dismantling and easy cleaning of cell components Electrodes are easily accessible for post-mortem analysis Low cell height of 21.5 mm for trouble-free use under many light microscopes Fits well on standard microscope sample stages (76 × 26 mm (DIN ISO 8037-1))